Contents

-In the last few years, with the value of homes increasing and increasing popularity in the stock market, many Canadians are noticing that their net worth is increasing.
+In the last few years, with home values rising and the growing popularity of the stock market, many Canadians have noticed their net worth increasing.

 What exactly is net worth?
 Well, your net worth is your total overall wealth, including assets and liabilities.
 This includes properties, vehicles and any other high-value assets that you own.
 Investment accounts like RRSPs and mutual funds are included in this, as well as other stocks that you may hold.

-When we are discussing the net worth of someone, we are essentially looking at their assets and liabilities.
-The total amount of what an individual's assets are worth minus the liabilities (what they owe) is equal to their net worth.
-Because of this, people's net worth varies through different stages of life.
+When we discuss someone’s net worth, we are essentially looking at their assets and liabilities.
+The total amount of what an individual’s assets are worth minus the liabilities (what they owe) is equal to their net worth.
+Because of this, people’s net worth varies throughout different stages of life.

-Factors that can really impact your net worth include where you live, the current economic climate, whether you rent or own a home, your total mortgage balance, form of employment as well as many other factors.
-That being said, according to Statistics Canada, the average net worth in Canada among all ages is $738,2000 while the average Canadian median household net worth for Canadian families is $519,700.
+Factors that can really impact your net worth include where you live, the current economic climate, whether you rent or own a home, your total mortgage balance, your form of employment, and many other factors.
+That being said, according to Statistics Canada, the average net worth in Canada across all ages is $ 738,200, while the median net worth of Canadian households is $519,700.

 The median net worth, also known as the median value, is the net worth that’s right in the middle.
-This means this number has an equal number of people with a net worth above and below the number given.
-Unlike the average, which takes everyone's net worth and then calculates the average net worth that people have.
+This means this number has an equal number of people with net worths above and below it, unlike the average, which takes everyone’s net worth and calculates the average.

 An example of a median net worth is $235,000.
 This would mean that an equal number of people in the area would have a net worth greater than and less than $235,000.
-Below we have the Canadian net worth data of median net worth separated into different age groups.
+Below is the Canadian median net worth data, broken down by age group.

 Age RangeMedian Net Worth